Conus corallinus

 Conus corallinus is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 15 mm and 37.5 mm.

+The shell is normally pale grey to pink, but may have flecks of orange and brown.

 Distribution

-This marine species occurs off Okinawa, Japan and New Caledonia.
+This marine species occurs off Philippines, off Okinawa, Japan and New Caledonia.